qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 are not using international characters you do not have to care much about the encoding.

-The fourth parameter that we left as ``None`` may specify destination CRS --- if a valid instance of :class:`QgsCoordinateReferenceSystem <qgis.core.QgsCoordinateReferenceSystem>` is passed, the layer is transformed to that CRS.
+The fourth parameter that we left as ``None`` may specify the destination CRS --- if a valid instance of :class:`QgsCoordinateReferenceSystem <qgis.core.QgsCoordinateReferenceSystem>` is passed, the layer is transformed to that CRS.